More Than 700 Coronavirus Deaths Linked To Donald Trump’s Rallies, Study Finds

 A study found that more than 700 coronavirus deaths have been linked to the political rallies held by President Donald Trump between June and September, a time when the number of cases nationally was on the rise and experts warned that large public events were a danger.

 As Politico reported, a group of researchers at Stanford University looked at the impact of 18 rallies held between June 20 and September 30, studying the spread of the virus immediately following the gatherings.
-They found that areas which had hosted campaign events saw a higher rate of infections and deaths than the rest of the country.
+They found that areas that hosted campaign events saw a higher rate of infections and deaths than the rest of the country.

 “The communities in which Trump rallies took place paid a high price in terms of disease and death,” the findings noted.